 Up to 36% of discectomy patients report significant back and leg pain 2 yrs post discectomy and up to 30% of laminectomy patients report no change or increased pain 12 months after surgery.

-There are several regenerative treatments available for failed back surgery.
-The aim of the regenerative medicine procedures are to use your own body’s natural healing to slow down, suppress and even reverse damaging inflammatory processes and generate new tissue to repair injury.
-This can lead to symptom relief and recovery of the damaged area of the spine.
+There are several orthobiologic treatments available for failed back surgery.
+The aim of these procedures are to use your own body’s natural healing to slow down, suppress and even reverse damaging inflammatory processes and generate new tissue to repair injury.
+This may lead to symptom relief and recovery of the damaged area of the spine.

 For Failed Back Surgery

 Intradiscal PLATELET RICH PLASMA